Sam McIntosh: Athletics

 At the 2019 World Para Athletics Championships in Dubai, UAE, he finished third in his 100m T52 heat, pushing him through to the finals where he placed sixth with a time of 17.69s, tying his season best.
 This time was fast enough to make him eligible to be selected for the Tokyo 2020 Paralympics (official selections have yet to be made).

 At the 2020 Tokyo Paralympics, he finished fourth in the Men's 100m T52 and finished fifth in his heat of the Men's 400m T52.
+McIntosh at the 2023 World Para Athletics Championships in Paris, finished fourth in the Men's 100m T52 and seventh in heat of the Men's 400m T52.

+At the 2024 Paris Paralympics, he competed in the Men's 100 m and 400 M T52 events and finished fifth and sixth in his heats respectively.
+At the 2025 World Para Athletics Championships in New Delhi, he finished fourth in Men's 1000 T52 in an Oceania record of 17.25.

+He is coached by Fred Periac.

 Records

 Sam currently holds three Australian National Records and two Oceania Records.